sagishporer/hashcode-practice-even-more-pizza/README.md

 ### Notes
 1. Phase 1 takes about 5 seconds to run.
-2. Phase 2 takes about 50 minutes to run with the current restrictions (implements for D & E which are huge).
+2. Phase 2 takes about 50 minutes to run with the current restrictions (implemented for D & E which are huge).
 About 1% score improvement.

 ## Scores
 Score: 731,455,475